DrFelixWei/golf-shop-client/README.md

 3. Add search result order filter
 4. Add UI for products to show if on sale/special price
 5. Add lazy loading / infinite scrolling for search results
+6. Add accessibiltiy feature like keyboard support or screen readers

 ## Contents of Folder
 -